wvu-navLab/Enabling-Robust-State-Estimation-through-Measurement-Error-Covariance-Adaptation/README.md

 ## Overview

 This repository contains the software release for "Enabling Robust State Estimation through Measurement Error Covariance Adaptation".
 The objective of the software release is described through the associated abstract.
+To see an incrmental extension of the approach implemented in the repo, see https://github.com/wvu-navLab/ICE
 <br/>
 <br/>